gvenck/gvenck.github.io/pages/award-rules.md

 ---

-<center><h2>Rules of the "Roland Vencovsky" award</h2></center>
+<center><h2>Rules of the "Roland Vencovsky" Award</h2></center>

 **Regarding abstracts**

-> Only abstracts written in English will compete for the prize (Those who already submitted in Portuguese and wish to participate, may resend the translated abstract, as long as it is within the submission deadline)
+> Only abstracts written in English will compete for the prize

-> Only the candidates that have already made registration at FEALQ website until  September 10th will be able to participate in the "Roland Vencovsky" award
+> Only the candidates that have already made registration at FEALQ website until the **deadline of the current event edition**(see [Events](https://gvenck.github.io/events/)) will be able to participate in the "Roland Vencovsky" award

 **Regarding the evaluation criteria**